Taiwan with kids

 Are you traveling to Taiwan with kids soon?
 Then definitely keep reading!
 In this blog, Julia shares everything you need to know about visiting this beautiful country.

-One of the most remarkable countries we visited during our 6-month world trip was Taiwan.
-We spontaneously booked a trip to Taiwan because, unfortunately, something went wrong with our visa in Vietnam, forcing us to leave the country earlier than planned.
+One of the most remarkable countries we visited during our six-month world trip was Taiwan.
+We spontaneously booked a trip to Taiwan because, unfortunately, something went wrong with our visa in Vietnam, which forced us to leave the country earlier than planned.
 We still had two weeks left before heading to Japan to spend December and the holidays with family.

 Our first impression